jsmoriss/jsm-user-locale/readme.txt

 = Developers =

-See the plugin [Other Notes](https://wordpress.org/plugins/jsm-user-locale/other_notes/) for available filters and examples.
+See the plugin [Other Notes](https://wordpress.org/plugins/jsm-user-locale/other_notes/) page for available filters and examples.

 == Installation ==